How Much to Rewire a House?

 Consumer Unit Cost

-The power enters the house through a thick pair of wires known as the tails, which then feed directly into a distribution box known as a consumer unit.
+The power enters the house through a thick pair of wires known as the tails, which then feed directly into a distribution box known as a consumer unit or fuse box.

 If a complete rewiring is being undertaken, you might need to get a new consumer unit fitted.